Iodised salt: United Kingdom

-Iodised salt is not readily available in the UK, where table salt forms a low proportion of salt consumed and there exists a conflict of interest with the salt-reduction campaign, which aims to reduce salt consumption further still.
+Iodized salt is not readily available in the UK, where table salt forms a low proportion of salt consumed and there exists a conflict of interest with the salt-reduction campaign, which aims to reduce salt consumption further still.

 UK milk had historically provided an alternative avenue for iodine intake, for which it is indirectly fortified through cattle feed.
-Iodisation of cattle feed was originally started in the 1930s to improve cow health.
+Iodization of cattle feed was originally started in the 1930s to improve cow health.
 Iodophor disinfectants used in milking parlours also serve as a source of iodine for cows.
 Subsequent dairy promotion programs increased the population's milk consumption, creating an "accidental public health triumph" by increasing the population's iodine consumption and nearly eliminating goitre.
 However, several factors threaten this triumph: 2005 limits on iodine content of animal feed, organic milk (which contains lower amounts of iodine because of restrictions on mineral additions), and an overall reduction in milk intake.
 Several studies between 1995 and 2020 have found iodine deficiency in British teenagers and pregnant women.

 United States

 Iodized salt is not mandatory in the United States, but it is widely available.

-In the early 20th century, goitres were especially prevalent in the region around the Great Lakes and the Pacific Northwest.
+In the early 20th century, goiters were especially prevalent in the region around the Great Lakes and the Pacific Northwest.
 David Murray Cowie, a professor of paediatrics at the University of Michigan, led the United States to adopt the Swiss practice of adding sodium iodide or potassium iodide to table and cooking salt.
-On May 1, 1924, iodised salt was sold commercially in Michigan.
-By the fall of 1924, Morton Salt Company began distributing iodised salt nationally.
+On May 1, 1924, iodized salt was sold commercially in Michigan.
+By the fall of 1924, Morton Salt Company began distributing iodized salt nationally.

 A 2017 study found that introducing iodized salt in 1924 raised the IQ of one-quarter of the population most deficient in iodine.
 These findings "can explain roughly one decade's worth of the upward trend in IQ in the United States (the Flynn effect)".
 The study also found "a large increase in thyroid-related deaths following the countrywide adoption of iodized salt, which affected mostly older individuals in localities with a high prevalence of iodine deficiency" between 1910–1960, a high short-term price for iodization's long-running benefits.
 (Note: "Individuals in whom the chronic iodine deficiency has induced thyroid hyperplasia and goitre with autonomous thyroid follicular cells may respond to excessive intake with resultant hyperthyroidism."
-A similar short term increase in deaths happened in the UK with the (unintentional) iodisation of milk, peaking in 1931-1940.)
+A similar short term increase in deaths happened in the UK with the (unintentional) iodization of milk, peaking in 1931-1940.)
 A 2013 study found a gradual increase in average intelligence of 1 standard deviation, 15 points in iodine-deficient areas and 3.5 points nationally after the introduction of iodized salt.

 A 2018 paper found that the nationwide distribution of iodine-fortified salt increased incomes by 11%, labour force participation by 0.68 percentage points, and full-time work by 0.9 percentage points.
 According to the study, "These impacts were largely driven by changes in the economic outcomes of young women.
 In later adulthood, both men and women had higher family incomes due to iodization."